 Odds are, your spine surgeon has had to communicate with insurance companies denying claims for patients before.
-Most Beverly Hills spine surgeons have office staff who are familiar with steps that can be taken to appeal a claim.
+Most Santa Monica spine surgeons have office staff who are familiar with steps that can be taken to appeal a claim.
 Also, talk directly with your spine surgeon and explain the situation.
 The surgeon may be willing to call, email, or send a letter to your insurance company on your behalf.

 Understand the Appeals Process

 Each insurance company is required by law to have an appeals process in place.
 Find out the specific steps you need to take to file an appeal and follow their procedures to avoid delays in getting your appeal reviewed.
 According to HealthCare.gov, you have the right to file two types of appeals if your claim is denied.

 - Internal appeal – This is when the insurance company does an internal review of your claim denial to determine if they will reverse their decision.

 - External appeal – You also have the right to have an independent third party review your denied claim.
 In this case, it will be the third party that makes the final decision, not the insurance company.